ebenezerdon/expense-appwrite/tutorial.md

 The `onMount` function runs when the component is first mounted.
 It attempts to retrieve the current user's information from Appwrite.
 If successful, it updates our user store and handles any necessary redirects.
 If there's no authenticated user, it ensures they're redirected to the authentication page.

-## Building the Authentication Page
+## Building the authentication page

 Now let's create our authentication page that handles both sign-in and sign-up.
 Create `src/routes/auth/+page.svelte`: